Medicare Part G: What Does It Cover? What Does It Cost?

-So, if you and your spouse both want this kind of coverage, you each must enroll in your own MedSup policies.
+So, if you and your spouse both want MedSup coverage, you each must enroll in your own policies.

-That’s right: if you’re already enrolled in a Medicare Supplement plan, you can’t go and enroll in another one.
+If you’re already enrolled in a Medicare Supplement plan, you can’t enroll in a second one.

-In fact, insurance companies aren’t allowed to sell more than one of them to you.
+In fact, insurance companies aren’t allowed to sell you more than one MedSup plan.
 Or they can’t sell you a second if you’ve already enrolled in one.